-- Ensuring that Council's default position is to engage suppliers by way of an open tender unless there is good reason to do otherwise and such rationale is clearly recorded. - Ensuring that at the expiry of the contract term, the goods, services or works required by Council are retendered and the contract is not automatically rolled over unless there is good reason to do so and such rationale is clearly recorded.
+- Ensuring that Council's default position is to engage suppliers by way of an open tender unless there is good reason to do otherwise and such rationale is clearly recorded and authorised by staff with the appropriate delegated authority. - Ensuring that at the expiry of the contract term, the goods, services or works required by Council are retendered and the contract is not automatically rolled over unless there is good reason to do so and such rationale is clearly recorded and authorised by staff with the appropriate delegated authority.